 Acanthamoeba keratitis is a rare (Orphan Disease) infectious living organism that affects the cornea and is caused by a protozoa of the Acanthamoeba family, present in soil, air and water.

-The vast majority of cases (about 85%) appears in contact lens wearers, due to improper use of lenses, such as: inadequate cleaning and storage, night and prolonged usage, etc. However, infection can occur even after corneal trauma, especially in rural areas.
+The vast majority of cases (about 85%) appears in contact lens wearers, due to improper use of lenses, such as: inadequate cleaning and storage, night and prolonged usage, and exposure to water; like swimming and showering with lenses etc. However, infection can occur even after corneal trauma, especially in rural areas.

 The most common symptoms are pain, redness, blurred vision, sensitivity to light and excessive tearing.
 These are manifestations similar to those of other eye infections and may persist for several weeks.